 When a teaspoon of the mixture poured onto a plate flows slowly, the jam has reached the right consistency and is ready

-Pour the still hot jam into jars up to 1 cm from the rim and seal with the lid
+Jar the jam while still hot, filling up to 1 cm from the rim of the container, and seal with the lid

-At this point, turn the jar upside down for five minutes so that the still hot jam thoroughly sterilizes the entire inside of the container
+Then turn the jar upside down for five minutes so that the still-hot jam sterilizes the entire interior of the container

 Immersion blender